idies/exr-converter/README.md

 # exr-converter
-This python package converts EXR images into several file formats, back and forth.
+This python package converts EXR images into several image file formats, back and forth.
+The conversion also allows for the output image file to contain pixels of different data type to those in the input image file (if permitted by the file format)

 ### Requirements
 1. OpenEXR C++ library.